weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 ### GitOps

-GitOps is a way of managing your infrastructure and applications so that whole system is described declaratively and version controlled (most likely in a Git repository), and having an automated process that ensures that the deployed environment matches the state specified in a repository.
+GitOps is a way of managing your infrastructure and applications so that the whole system is described declaratively and version controlled (most likely in a Git repository), and having an automated process that ensures that the deployed environment matches the state specified in a repository.